griptape-ai/griptape-trade-school/docs/courses/structures-calling-structures/01_setup.md

 ---
 ## Next Steps
-And there you go, your environment is all set up!
+And there you go, your environment is all set up and you've got a chatbot all ready.
 In the [next section](02_concepts.md), learn more about how StructureRunDrivers work.